jiangxiaolhm/myionic/README.md

-# This project integrates Firebase 3 with AngularFire2 into Ionic3
+# Integrating Firebase 3 with AngularFire2 into Ionic3

+## This project is developed by SEP-Wrk-04-G3

 ## Install
 ```